 It was just as well that lunch was not so appetising.
 We’d be having a cooking lesson followed by an early dinner later that day so we didn’t want to fill up too much.

 The biggest drawcard to Taman Wisata Batu Mentas are the Tarsier monkeys.
 These bug-eyed creatures are nocturnal and so small, they are difficult to spot.
 Tarsiers are found in Indonesia and the Philippines.
 They face extinction because horrible humans are destroying their habitats.
 Belitung is one of the few islands where the Tarsier population continues to thrive, perhaps because tourism has not yet taken off here.

 Our guide led us to a large cage in the middle of the village, which we quietly entered.
-A Tasier monkey was soundly asleep inside a tree house.
-We took turns genty stroking his fur.
-There used to be two Tarsiers here but unfortunately the male is very picky and keeps rejecting all the female partners put inside the case with him.
+A Tasier monkey was soundly asleep inside a treehouse.
+We took turns gently stroking his fur.
+There used to be two Tarsiers here but unfortunately, the male is very picky and keeps rejecting all the female partners put inside the case with him.